 Tag: Book Review

 Cover by Steve Wells An oldie book with a goldie book cover.
 It's time to some love to the design of Emily Diamand's Flood Child.
 This cover is a masterclass in how to show exactly what kind of world the book is inviting you to.
-A girl in a boat sailing towards a flooded Big … Continue reading Book Cover Appreciation: Flood Child by Emily Diamand
+A girl in a boat sailing towards a flooded Big … Continue reading Book Cover Artist Shout-Out: The Cover Art For ‘FLOOD CHILD’ Embodies Its Concept

 December Book Haul!!!